Discover the ancient settlement located at the foot of the mighty Licka Pljesivica Mountain.

 Born in the village of Zitnik near Gospic on May 23, 1823, Ante Starcevic was a genuine son of the Lika region and one of the greatest leaders in Croatian history.
 The ideologist of Croatian state sovereignty, a Doctor of Philosophy and writer, Ante Starcevic was a true liberal, patriot and supporter of freedom, justice, and equality.

 Although born in the turbulent Military Frontier and the witness to years of mistreatment, oppression and the consequent rise of rebellion, Dr. Ante Starcevic was not a supporter of wars and other armed conflicts because he believed that through conflicts people easily lose their rights and fundamental freedoms.
 He considered arbitrary power and decisions of either rulers or the people unacceptable and advocated a diplomatic approach and a vital role of Parliament where elected representatives of the people have a mandate to protect and promote people’s rights and oversight the implementation of laws.
 Croatia entered into various mutually binding treaties of its own free will and on the basis that the terms of those treaties serve national interest.
-If the rights of the people were violated, the affected party had the right to terminate the treaty by a decision of the Croatian Parliament as the representative body of the people whose rights were being violated.
+If the rights of the people were violated, the affected party had the right to terminate the treaty by a decision of the Croatian Parliament as the representative body of the people whose rights were being violated (HRT, 2018).

 Through his years of public life he was often alone as a politician, without the support of his fellow parliamentarians to improve understanding of the role of the Parliament and the importance, value and impacts of individual and the nation-state sovereignty.

-Decisions that have detrimental impacts on the lives of people and nations are easily made in times of almost continuous war conflicts, such as the one that raged between 1914 and 1918 - the First World War or the Great War.
-The main cause of this global war was nothing less than a disagreement over the maintenance and expansion of national and colonial empires, acquired by previous conquests, between the members of the Entente (Great Britain, France and Russia) and their allies (Italy, USA, Japan, Serbia, Montenegro, Romania, Greece, etc.) and the members of the Central Powers (Germany and Austro-Hungary) and their allies (Ottoman Empire, Bulgaria).
+Decisions that have detrimental impacts on the lives of people and nations are easily made in times of almost continuous war conflicts, such as the one that raged between 1914 and 1918 - the First World War or the Great War leaving behind millions of dead.
+Former centuries-old bitter enemies are now allies in creating a new world order.

 Kingdom of Serbs, Croats and Slovenes